jtsternberg/CMB2-WPSessions-Demo/plugins/books-cpt/README.md

 ## Description ##

-Adds a 'Book' CPT to WordPress and corresponding CMB2 custom fields
+Adds a 'Book' CPT to WordPress and corresponding CMB2 custom fields. **Note:** This plugin will not fully function without CMB2.

 ## Installation ##